rdentato/try/README.md

      // exception is thrown within the try block if (something) leave(); // Only exit via `leave()` ... do something else ...
   }
+  catch(check_function) {
+     // The speficied function (with signature int f(int x)) is
+     // called passing the exception number as the argument.
+     // The block of code is executed if the functions returns
+     // a non-zero value
+     ... do something ...
+  }
   catch() {
      // Block of code that is executed if no other handler